 A renal neoplasm is a collection of abnormal cells or tissues originating within the kidney.
 The formation of a renal neoplasm may contribute to the development of a benign cyst or malignant tumor.
 Extensive testing is essential for determining the composition of a neoplastic growth.
-If the renal neoplasm is determined to be malignant, a diagnosis of kidney cancer is confirmed.
-Treatment for a malignant renal neoplasm is dependent on several factors, including the staging and type of neoplasm and the individual’s overall health.
+If the neoplasm is determined to be malignant, a diagnosis of kidney cancer is confirmed.
+Treatment for a malignant neoplasm is dependent on several factors, including the staging and type of neoplasm and the individual’s overall health.

 It is unknown what initiates and promotes the abnormal cell development associated with the formation of a renal neoplasm.
 Research has demonstrated that the process may begin with a mutation that occurs during cell development that causes rapid cell division and maturation.
 As the cells divide and grow, they may accumulate together to form a neoplasm, or tumor.
 With time, some cells may break off from the group to travel to other parts of the body spreading their virulence, or metastasize.

 Individuals with a renal neoplasm may not experience any symptoms during the early stages of neoplastic growth.
 As the tumor matures, individuals may begin to exhibit a variety of signs that may include unintended weight loss, lower back pain, and bloody urine.
 Additional generalized signs may include fatigue and fever.